(Translate this site)

 Son of a bitch.
 Motorcycles!
 Two of them.
 They'd apparently run past the limo up to me, hoping perhaps to turn Shadowfast into a burning wreck of an obstacle for the limo, and take out its last ally at the same time.
 I looked back at the limo-- yeah, I still had some room.

 I stomped on the brakes, causing Shadowfast to begin screeching to a halt as in a panic stop.
-Unfortunately I didn't dare swerve to either side much as I might have lost control.
-Sure, I might have taken out one or both motorcyclists too along the way, but the limo needed me to stick around longer than that.
+Unfortunately I didn't dare swerve to either side much, as I might have lost control.
+Sure, I might have taken out one or both motorcyclists too along the way, but the limo driver needed me to stick around longer than that.

 My abrupt action threw a scare into the motorcycle riders, who had to stop shooting to frantically maneuver around me.

 I really had to concentrate now.
 I'd have only one chance to get the cycles with the nitro.
-And the slightest mistake could kill me and create that burning obstacle for the limo the motorcyclists had wanted in the first place.
+And the slightest mistake could kill me, and create that burning obstacle for the limo the motorcyclists had wanted in the first place.

-If they were too close together I might run over them both, which would likely be much worse for me than running over one of my own crash bars-- especially at this speed.
+If they were too close together I might actually run over them both, which would likely be much worse for me than running over one of my own crash bars-- especially at this speed.

 If I had to try to swerve to avoid them both, that too would probably kill me.
 Yikes!
 I began to realize I hadn't quite thought this plan through...

-I desperately wanted to stop, pull over, and make sure I was still alive.
+I desperately wanted to stop, pull over, and make sure I truly was still alive.
 But I couldn't.
 I expected the cyclists to come up from behind me shooting again at any moment.
 I wasn't sure how far ahead of them my nitro boost had gotten me, but knew motorcycles can accelerate pretty snappily themselves.

 They'd plain disappeared.
 But I hadn't run over them.
 Hmm.
 Maybe I'd scared them both off the road after all!
 Yay!

-Much, much later I'd learn I'd done more than scare them.
+Much, much later, I'd learn I'd done more than scare them.
 Shadowfast had unusual front fender flares.
 I'd made them myself from wide strips of galvanized steel, welded into the fenders where I'd cut out the original small flares to accommodate bigger tires.
 The new flares had jutted straight out from the car a bit less than three inches on either side.
 I'd used fiberglass and bondo to smooth the seam between new flare and old fender, but I'd left the outer edges the same as they were after being freshly cut from their mother sheet metal.
 Oh sure, they weren't jagged.
 And they weren't as sharp as a knife.
 But they were pretty keenly edged.
 Especially at high speed.
-When I finally got the chance to see the fenders after this adventure was done, I noticed they both showed blood stains about a quarter to a half inch deep.
-I'd sliced legs on both cyclists and forced them off the road.
+When I finally got the chance to see the fenders after this adventure was done, I noticed they both showed blood stains along their top edges, about a quarter to a half inch deep.
+I'd sliced legs on both cyclists, and forced them off the road.
 Even more amazing was how equal the blood stains were in depth; all my past experience with Shadowfast had served me exceedingly well that day.

 It looked like I might have one more shot of nitro left if I needed it.
 But I couldn't imagine getting another opportunity like that last one.